rguzmanl/SI507-HW6/README.md

 		`document.querySelector('#items').innerHTML = document.getElementsByTagName('li').length`
 )?
 Explain, briefly (<= 2 sentences).**

-	- It is calling the item with id '#items' (intended to be the"result") and then it makes it equal to the length or number of list items.
+	- It is calling the item with id '#items' (which is a line of text within '<p>' the id is assigned to the '<span>' element) and then it makes it equal to the length or number of list items.
 The second line calls all elements of type "list" and counts them.

 * **What color would the background of this page be <u>if there were no JavaScript in this page</u>?**